nickytong/stackbooks/README.md

 I have to resort to a formal web crawling procedure to extract book information from Amazon.com.
 I choose **Scrapy** since it is rather flexible.
 Amazon is also very aggressive in protecting itself from data crawling.
 So I have planned to use rotating proxies and the selenium webdriver mimicking real user behavior rather a cold robot.
 Things turns out easier than I expected.
 After setting the browser agent, I quickly scraped the book information I need.
 Code can be found at: https://github.com/nickytong/stackbooks/tree/master/misc/amazon_book

 ## Build the Website
-This time I use the **Flask framework** to build the website due to its lightweight and easy to use. **Bootstrap** is used as the front end framework. **NVD3/D3** is used to generate a bar chart showing number of posts mentioning a given book.
+I use the **Flask framework** to build the website due to its lightweight and easy to use. **Bootstrap** is used as the front end framework. **NVD3/D3** is used to generate a bar chart showing number of posts mentioning a given book.
 For the server side, I make SQL queries to extract information and send to the Jinja templates for rendering.

 ## Deploy Website
 After satisfied with the local view of the StackBooks website, I use the **Elastic Beanstalk** to deploy the site on a free tier Amazon machine.